JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 *   Dynamically list chart of accounts as parent/child records using fancytree plugin. implements a preview of File manager.
 Dynamically list chart of accounts as parent/child records using fancytree plugin and see how to paginate result.

 ## `JavaTMP-User-Starter` Project Folder Structure
-The JavaTMP-User-Starter project folder structure is the same as JavaTMP-Static-Ajax one with the following main contents of its folder root:
+The JavaTMP-User-Starter project folder structure is based on Apache Maven build tool with the following main contents of its folder root:
 ```
 ./JavaTMP-User-Starter
 |---.eslintrc (ESLint plugin configuration file which contains directive and parameters to gulp-eslint gulp plugin)
-|---.gitignore (git SCM meta file to exclude mainly ./node_modules and ./nbproject/private/ folders from versioning)
+|---.gitignore (git SCM meta file to exclude mainly folders from versioning)
-|---build.xml (Netbeans IDE auto generated ant build script. used to compile, build, package project through Netbeans IDE or manually by command line)
 |---gulpfile.js (gulp's configuration file for automating front end resources and generate assets/dist JS/CSS files)
 |---package.json (A Node.js's NPM meta file.
 This file holds various metadata relevant to the project)
-+---conf
-    ...
-    |---build.sql (Oracle Mysql Database dump script to start the Users Web Application from)
++---db_scripts (Oracle Mysql Database dump script to start the Users Web Application from)
-+---lib (External backend Java libraries used in the project)
-+---nbproject (Netbeans IDE metadata about project)
-+---src (Java source code files like Servlets and services classes)
++---src (Standard Maven source code files)
-    +---conf
-        |---MANIFEST.MF
-        |---persistence.xml (Hibernate and JPA configuration to connect to remote database)
-    +---java (Java Source codes)
-+---test (Java source code classes for testing and future use)
-\---web (Web specific resources like assets, WEB-INF, JSP folders and pages)
+\---web (Source files of Web specific static resources like fonts, js, and sass folders and files)
-    +---META-INF
-        |---context.xml (Web Application Context file for Application Server instructions)
-    +---WEB-INF (Web Application HTML/JSP pages and resources)
 ```

 ### `./JavaTMP-User-Starter/build.xml` file